dchess/manager_readme/README.md

 * **While I usually have a lot on my plate, very little is more important to me than talking to you if you need to talk.** If you want to talk, let's talk.
 * If you have questions, have a roadblock in your work, or just need a thought partner I'd love to hear about it as soon as possible.
 You don't have to wait until our scheduled one-on-one meetings.
 Come by my desk, stop me in the hall, catch me on slack, call me, or just put some time on my calendar anywhere that's open.
 * If my schedule is blocked when you need me, let me know so I can make sure we find time to connect
-* My commute is hell.
-I tend to work from home frequently and work non-standard hours.
-My regular schedule is M-W-F in office from 9:30/10-6ish and T-TH at home 8ish-5ish.
+* My commute is long.
+I tend to work from home on Wednesdays to break up the commute.
+My regular schedule in office is 9ish-6ish and at home 8ish-5ish.
 If you need to schedule something in person, early morning, let me know and I will take extras steps to be there on time.

 ## My Assumptions About You
 * **You are agile and adaptable.** We wear many hats and our roles and work evolve as the organization's needs change.
 I will expect you to change gears as needed and work on things you may have no prior experience in.
 Innovation means trying new things and not always knowing how to do it right away.
 * **You are a [directly responsible individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).** I expect you to take ownership for your work and your mistakes.
 I will create a safe space for productive failure as well as give you credit for your successes.
 * **You are good at your job.** I wouldn't have hired you if I thought otherwise.
-If it feels like I'm questioning you it's because I am trying to gather context or trying to be a sounding board and rubber duck for your ideas.
+If it feels like I'm questioning you it's because I am trying to gather context or trying to be a sounding board and [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) for your ideas.
 However, you know best how to do your work.
 I'll ask questions and vet your ideas, but won't override your decisions.
 I will expect you to own those decisions though.
 * **You feel safe debating with me.** I believe in productive disagreement.
 I find that ideas improve by being examined from all angles.
 If it sounds like I'm disagreeing I'm most likely just playing devil's advocate and want you to articulate and refine your position.
 This does rely on us being able to have a safe debate.
 Sometimes the right answer is one neither of us started with.

 ## Values